ac-allen/design_patterns_in_go/6.Singleton/README.md

 :thought_balloon: We only do it once
 :thought_balloon: We give everyone the same instance

 Want to prevent anyone creating additional copies

+Need to take care of lazy instantiation